 Situated in the bustling Holborn area, Rosewood London is at the heart of the action, but inside it is another world.
 Enter through a grand archway and carriageway into a quaint courtyard (during the winter holidays you’ll see an enormous Christmas tree adorned with baubles and fairy lights).
 The hotel is a restored Edwardian mansion with beautiful architectural details throughout.

 The Holborn Dining Rooms is a popular restaurant with Londoners and is busy at all times of day.
 Its beautiful Art Deco style is an Instagrammer’s dream and staff (dressed in tartan trousers) are used to being asked for photos.
-Its also worth visiting The Pie Room, which is run by pastry expert Nokx Majozi, and produces some of the best savory pies in the city.
+It’s also worth visiting The Pie Room which famously produces some of the best savory pies in the city.

 Top suite: The Manor House

-Owned and operated by Sir Rocco Forte, Brown’s Hotel sits in the heart of London’s Mayfair just a stone’s throw from Bond Street.
-First opening its doors in 1837, Brown’s holds the enviable title of London’s first hotel and counts royalty, Oscar winners, and musicians amongst its past guests.
-It was also the sight of the world’s first telephone call, made by inventor Alexander Graham Bell.
+Owned and operated by Sir Rocco Forte, Brown’s Hotel sits in London’s Mayfair just a stone’s throw from Bond Street.
+First opening its doors in 1837, Brown’s holds the enviable title of London’s first hotel and counts royalty, Oscar winners and musicians among its past guests.
+It was also the site of the world’s first telephone call, made by inventor Alexander Graham Bell.
 The hotel’s age gives it a huge dose of charm with creaking floorboards and narrow corridors creating a palpable sense of legacy.

 The Donovan Bar is widely considered to be one of the best places to drink in the city.
 Its stained-glass window panel dates back to the 1830s while the beautiful bar area and plush velvet armchairs throw you back to old-school glamour.
-The hotel is also home to Charlie’s, a wonderful restaurant from Michelin-starred chef Adam Byatt.
-Read our review of Charlie’s here.
+For dinner, head to Charlie’s – a wood-paneled, European-inspired restaurant helmed by chef Adam Byatt.

 Top suite: Kipling Suite